Cloud-repos/100DaysofCloudNative/README.md

 Day 29 July 7, 2021 Continued lesson 5 for my Udacity SUSE Cloud Native Fundamentals Course Completed lesson 5.8 reviews solution for 5.7.
 Started with lesson 5.9 The CD Fundamentals.

+Day 30 July 8, 2021 Continued lesson 5 for my Udacity SUSE Cloud Native Fundamentals Course.
+I read through the additional reading resources for ArgoCd mentioned in 5.9: Declarative GitOps CD Setup documentation.
+Completed 5.10 ArgoCD Walkthrough and the quiz questions on 5.11.
+Attended an excellent presentation about quality assurance automation in CI/CD.
+Saw an overview documetation for Pact contract testing and Martin Flowler's infodeck on [Testing Strategies in a Microservice Architecture](https://martinfowler.com/articles/microservice-testing/).